Fenton tells the inside story…

 (in chronological order — titles are Fenton’s own)

-Please Note: Each link leads to a page from which you can download the diary as a PDF file; these files are large (anywhere from 20 to 150 MB each), so keep this in mind when you try to download or open them.
+Please Note: Each link leads to an external page from which you can download the diary as a PDF file; these files are large (anywhere from 20 to 150 MB each), so keep this in mind when you try to download or open them.

 - The Journal of a Trip to Rome (1948)